Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Whether you experience binges daily or once every few weeks, it is the thoughts, beliefs and intensity of guilt after eating that surround the binge episodes that are important.
 Are you in doubt about whether you should seek help or if it’s not necessary?
 Take stock of how much of your headspace thinking about food and your body is taking up, rather than the frequency of the behaviours.

-If your food relationship is making you miserable every single day, it’s a good enough reason to seek support with overcoming binge eating.
+If your relationship with food is making you miserable every single day, it’s a good enough reason to seek support with overcoming binge eating.
 Professional help can help you uncover underlying reasons why binge eating continues and how to stop it for good.

 Working with a qualified professional can also provide you with the tools to make you physically and mentally.
 In turn, saying NO to urges becomes easy.